 Simplilearn has a vast range of learning resources ideally suited to help you embrace and benefit from the future’s disruptive technologies.
 If any of the technologies listed above have piqued your interest, you can take courses and gain certification in many different career-making fields.

-For instance, you can gain certification in Machine Learning and its association with Artificial Intelligence.
+For instance, you can gain Machine Learning Certification and its association with Artificial Intelligence.
 Or maybe you want to get an Introduction to Cyber Security.
 And since the Internet of Things appears increasingly in our everyday life, you can learn how you and your company can benefit from it.
-Finally, considering how many of the above technologies rely on the cloud, learn how to master cloud architecture.
+Finally, considering how many of the above technologies rely on the cloud, learn how to cloud architect certification.

 Wherever your digital passions lie, Simplilearn has the bootcamps and resources you need to be ready for the disruptive technologies of the future!